ilkkanml/TV_Project_Platform/project-bible/07-payment-bible.md

 The same payment must not extend the same subscription multiple times.

 The same payment must not add reseller credit multiple times.

+The same webhook must not be processed as a new payment multiple times.

 ## Payment Metadata